gosang/gosang.github.io/content/posts/datastore/mongodb-atlas-with-dotnet-core.md

    - Choose your preferred cloud provider, region, and other settings.
    - Click "Create Cluster" to initiate the cluster creation.

-3. Configure Database Users
+3. Configure a Database User

    - In the MongoDB Atlas dashboard, navigate to "Database Access" under the "Security" section.
    - Add a new database user with the necessary privileges.

 4. Configure Network Access

    - In the MongoDB Atlas dashboard, navigate to "Network Access" under the "Security" section.
    - Add your IP address to the IP Whitelist to allow connections.

 5. Get Connection String
    - In the MongoDB Atlas dashboard, click on "Connect" for your cluster.